BoboTiG/secret-santa/README.md

 Add as many entries as people doing the event.
 Adapt the *nature* depending on the person ("papa" for a man, or "maman" for a woman).

-You are good to start the event!
+You are good to kickoff the event!

 ### First, Advert People